Kuroishi1221/Demand-Skills-for-Data-Scientists/README.md

 4. Talk about General skill in data scientist job listing
 5. Talk about What did the most data scientist graduate in
 6. Talk about popular languge for data scientist
+7. Talk about what is data scientist do